Explore health content from A to Z.

 I need information about...

 After your arthroscopy, you will recover in the hospital or surgery center for a few hours.
 In some cases, you may stay overnight.
-When you are able to go home, you will be instructed how to relieve any pain and how to care for your shoulder as it heals.
-To help with healing, a program of physical therapy (PT) may be prescribed.
+When you are able to go home, your health care provider will instruct you how to relieve any pain and how to care for your shoulder as it heals.
+To help with healing, your health care provider may prescribe a program of physical therapy (PT).

 After surgery, you’ll be taken to a recovery area to rest.
 You’ll have a bandage to protect your incisions, and a sling to hold your arm in place.
-Nurses will give you medications to help relieve pain.
-A device is sometimes used to deliver pain medication directly into the joint.
 In some cases, cold packs or a cooling unit may be used to reduce swelling in your shoulder.

 Before leaving the hospital or surgery center, be sure to know how to care for your shoulder at home.
 Ask any questions you have.
 Also know who to contact if you have questions later.
 When you are ready to leave the hospital or surgery center, an adult family member or friend will need to drive you home.